Eldeston/Creative-Computing/Year 1/Classes/Digital Storytelling/Assessments/Assessment 01 - The Beginning of an Engineer's Journey.md

 ## It is our turn.
 This lead into the birth of my projects: FlameRender Studios, a creator community founded by me, Maud (Maudric, aka my brother), and UserNameGoesHere (Aiden), and Super Duper Vanilla, a shader pack created to convey and recreate the long cancelled and forgotten Super Duper Graphics pack.

 Now it is your turn.
 How can you help in this day and age where there are so many problems?
-In what area in YOUR life do you think you can serve someone in need?
+What area in YOUR life do you think you can serve someone in need?
 Seeing myself in this course, I want serve and fulfill other's needs - whether it be in the form of solving a physical problem, or a personal problem in someone's life.
 I know can never fulfil everyone's needs, but I can continue serving my friends and family in humility wherever and whenever I can do.
 I also hope that I can also teach others this same sense of servitude and humility.

 > "See a need, fill a need."
 > *- Robots, 2005*